Sa'id ibn Uthman: Dismissal, death and legacy

 Mu'awiya relieved Sa'id of his post in 677.
 This may have stemmed from Sa'id's growing popularity and battlefield successes, which could potentially reinforce his claims as a legitimate rival to Yazid.
 Ibn Asakir (d.
 1176) relates that Sa'id had returned to Medina after Mu'awiya's death in 680.
 On his return, he took with him fifty Soghdian nobles as slaves whom he employed to work his land.
 He abused them by confiscating their valuables and having them dressed in wool.
 A number of the Soghdians then killed Sa'id, possibly with their shovels, in his walled garden before killing themselves.
 Marwan had attempted to rescue Sa'id, but was unable as the Soghdians had locked the garden's gate.

-Sa'id had at least two wives, one of whom was Ramla, the daughter of Mu'awiya's father and a leading figure among the Quraysh, Abu Sufyan ibn Harb; the other wife is not named in the sources.
+Sa'id had at least two wives, one of whom was Ramla (not Umm Habiba), the daughter of Mu'awiya's father and a leading figure among the Quraysh, Abu Sufyan ibn Harb; the other wife is not named in the sources.
 From Ramla, Sa'id had his son Muhammad, about whom nothing is known in the sources, and A'isha, who married Abd Allah, the son of Mu'awiya I. From his second wife, Sa'id had a daughter called Umm Sa'id who successively married Caliph Hisham ibn Abd al-Malik (r.
 724–743), al-Abbas ibn al-Walid (son of Caliph al-Walid I, r.
 705–715) and Abd al-Aziz ibn Umar (son of Caliph Umar II, r.
 717–720).
 Another son of Sa'id recorded in the sources was Aban, whose mawla (non-Arab, Muslim freedman) was a high-ranking supporter of the Umayyad rebel Abu al-Umaytir in his early 9th-century revolt against the Abbasids, who had overthrown the Umayyads in 750.